JonnoB/enhance_ocod/README.md

 # The Enhanced OCOD dataset

-This repo provides the code necessary to create the enhanced OCOD dataset.
+This repo provides the pipeline to create the enhanced OCOD dataset.
 The Enhanced OCOD dataset is based on the The paper cleans and enhances the publicly available [OCOD dataset](https://use-land-property-data.service.gov.uk/datasets/ocod) produced by Land Registry.
-This dataset contains the addresses and additional metadata, UK property owned by offshore companies. produced by the land Registry.
-The OCOD dataset is a record of all UK property owned by and offshore company.
-The enhanced OCOD dataset, tidies the data ensuring that there is a single property per line, it also parses the address to make it easier to use and locates the properties within the [LSOA/OA](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography) system developed by the Office of National Statistics.
+This dataset contains the addresses and additional metadata, UK property owned by offshore companies.
+The OCOD dataset has several issues making it difficult to use.
+These difficulties include, address in free text format, multiple properties in a single title number, no indication on property usage type (Domestic, Business, etc).

+The enhanced OCOD dataset, attempt to resolve these issues.
+The pipeline tidies the data ensuring that there is a single property per line, it also parses the address to make it easier to use and locates the properties within the [LSOA/OA](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography) system developed by the Office of National Statistics.
 Finally the OCOD dataset classifies properties into 5 categories, Domestic, Business, Airspace, Land, Carpark.
 Any properties which do not have enough information to be put in one of the categories are given the class "unknown".

-The code in this repo has been used for the academic paper Offshore property in London where is it and what is?
+The enhanced OCOD dataset was demonstrated in the paper `Inspecting the laundromat: Mapping and characterising offshore owned domestic property in London`

 # The Dataset